exasol/websocket-api/README.md

-# EXASOL DB native drivers
+# EXASOL native drivers

-This repository is used to develop, maintain and publish native open source EXASOL DB drivers.
+This repository is used to develop, maintain and publish native open source EXASOL drivers.

 ## Python DB API v2.0 compatible driver

-In directory `python` is a implementation of PEP 249 (https://www.python.org/dev/peps/pep-0249/) "Python Database API Specification v2.0" for the EXASOL DB 6.
+In directory `python`, you'll find an implementation of PEP 249 (https://www.python.org/dev/peps/pep-0249/) "Python Database API Specification v2.0" for developed for EXASOL.

-This drivers uses the Websocket API based communication protocol to the EXASOL DB with JSON as serialization format.
-It is usable as a drop-in replacement for PyODBC and similar ODBC based packages and do not require and driver manager.
+This driver uses the Websocket API based communication protocol to EXASOL with JSON as serialization format.
+It is usable as a drop-in replacement for PyODBC and similar ODBC based packages and does not require and driver manager.

 ### Installation